-7.30 Validated and Franchised Provision
+7.27 Validated and Franchised Provision

-Provision delivered at partners through a validation or franchise is subject to the processes outlined above and will complete a template relevant to their provision.
+Provision delivered at partners through a validation or franchise is subject to the Annual Monitoring process outlined above.
+Appropriate student feedback should take the place of NSS.

-7.31 University
+7.28 University

-The Quality and Standards Office will provide a report to the Teaching Committee on the outcomes of the Continuous Improvement process for the previous session including, in particular, any issues requiring attention at University level.
-This report will be received by Academic Council.
-The Continuous Improvement process is summarised in the Annual Quality Report to the Court of Governor's to ensure that the Office for Students On-going Conditions of Registration have been met.
+The Quality and Standards Office will provide a report to the Teaching Committee on the outcomes of the Annual Monitoring process for the previous session including, in particular, any issues requiring attention at University level.
+This report, in addition, will be received by Academic Council.
+The annual monitoring process is summarised in the Annual Quality Report to the Court of Governor's to ensure that the University On-going Conditions of Registration have been met.